-For 2015-2017, the base for the calculation of self-employed health insurance contributions was the taxable income ysetx_s (i.e. self-employment income minus social insurance contributions).
-In 2018, the tax base was set equal to the minimum wage, and if the monthly self-employment income is less than the minimum wage, the contribution is not mandatory.
+The base for the calculation of self-employed health insurance contributions is the taxable income ysetx_s (i.e. self-employment income minus social insurance contributions).

-During 2015 - 2017 the contribution rate was 5.5%, while in 2018 it was raised to 10%.
+During 2014 - 2017 the contribution rate was 5.5%.

 The health insurance contribution is due on self-employment income even when the individual has employee income as well, except when the self-employment income comes from intellectual property rights.
 Health insurance contribution is not due on intellectual property income unless it is the sole source of income.